 In spite of this being a rich and creamy dessert, I wanted to make sure I reduced and modified something in this.
 The bread is supposed to be deep fried.
 I wanted to avoid and shallow fried it.
-I seriously don't know how much of a taste that must change, but presume it to be a small bit when you consider the amount of calories it must otherwise give you.
+I seriously don't know how much of a taste that must change but presume it to be a small bit when you consider a number of calories it must otherwise give you.

 And to make sure I fit the theme, I used leftover bread.
 I pinged Harini to confess if she was okay with me using a leftover bread.
 She was and that's the reason why you get to read about this Shahi tukda and drool over it.

 Step by Step picture Recipe

 Bread slices - 4

 Ghee - 2 tsp

 For the Cream Sauce

 Condensed Milk - 1/2 cup or 4 tsp